mfidino/bates_phenology/README.md

 **bates_2017_analysis_script.R:** This script fits our robust to outlier model to bird nesting records.

 **bates_2017_plotting.R:** This script can be used to generate the figures in the manuscript.

+To conduct the analysis the scripts should be ran in the order above.

 ---